8 Best Ghost Alternatives in 2026: For Business Blogs That Need More Than Memberships

 Strengths:

-• Tight integration with HubSpot marketing tools
+• Tight integration with HubSpot marketing and CRM tools

 • Built-in analytics and lead tracking

-• Smart content personalization
+• AI content and personalization tools

 • Strong enterprise support